 Our directors and executive officers and the Manager Group have indicated that they intend to enter into lock-up agreements covering a period of 180 days after the date of this prospectus with respect to our common shares held by them currently and any additional common shares acquired by them during the lock-up period.
-The number of common shares and LTIP units that will be subject to lock-up agreements covering a period of 180 days after the date of this prospectus is currently 3,481,670, representing all of our common shares and LTIP units held by our directors and executive officers and the Manager Group as of the date of this prospectus.
-In addition, certain of our unaffiliated shareholders have entered into lock-up agreements covering 5,386,100 of our outstanding common shares for a period of 60 days after the date of this prospectus.
-Collectively, 8,867,770 common shares and LTIP units, representing 71.7% of the common shares and LTIP units outstanding prior to this offering, will be locked up for at least 60 days after the date of this prospectus.
+The number of common shares and LTIP units that will be subject to lock-up agreements covering a period of 180 days after the date of this prospectus is currently 3,357,920, representing all of our common shares and LTIP units held by our directors and executive officers and the Manager Group as of the date of this prospectus.
+One Ellington-managed hedge fund, which owns 120,000 of our common shares, will be subject to a lock-up agreement covering a period of 60 days after the date of this prospectus.
+In addition, unaffiliated shareholders that currently beneficially hold common shares have entered into lock-up agreements covering a period of 60 days after the date of this prospectus.
+Collectively, common shares and LTIP units, representing % of the common shares and LTIP units outstanding prior to this offering, will be locked up for at least 60 days after the date of this prospectus.